niorad/Skewbacca/readme.md

 - Electron
 - ImageMagick for the image-conversion
-- TypeScript for the backend-ish part of Electron
+- TypeScript for all things JS
-- Plain JS for the renderer
 - Spectron and Mocha for testing